Search

 If the suspicion of mobbing is confirmed, the employer should act immediately and take action against it.
 If the conflict is not too far advanced, it can often be de-escalated through mediation.
 The following measures are useful:

-- Labour law consequences: In order to fulfil its duty of care, the employer should exhaust the entire spectrum of labour law.
+• Labour law consequences: To fulfil its duty of care, the employer should exhaust the entire spectrum of labour law.
 He can issue a warning or a caution, transfer the bully to another workplace or, as a last resort, dismiss him.
 The basis for this is the mobber’s breach of his or her duty of loyalty, according to which he or she is obliged to maintain industrial peace.

 Breach of duty of care: what are the consequences?

 Attention: Bullying is legally relevant not only for the employer, but also for the bully himself.
 Mobbing itself is not punishable in Germany because there is no anti-bullying law.
-However, individual behaviours of the perpetrator of mobbing can be relevant under criminal law.
-Depending on the nature of the offence, the offences of insult, defamation, slander and bodily harm may be considered.
+However, individual behaviors of the perpetrator of mobbing can be relevant under criminal law.
+Depending on the nature of the offense, the offenses of insult, defamation, slander and bodily harm may be considered.

 You might also be interested in this: